 Digital Etiquette: Mind the generational gap study dissects the divide across intergenerational workplaces

-SYDNEY, AUSTRALIA, March 15, 2024 /EINPresswire.com/ -- For the fourth consecutive year, The Adaptavist Group, a group of leading global digital transformation experts, has conducted its Digital Etiquette research exploring attitudes shaping the new world of work.
+LONDON, UK, March 14, 2024 /EINPresswire.com/ -- For the fourth consecutive year, The Adaptavist Group, a group of leading global digital transformation experts, has conducted its Digital Etiquette research exploring attitudes shaping the new world of work.

-This year's study, Mind the Generational Gap, surveyed 4,000 knowledge workers* across Australia (500 respondents), the UK, US, Canada, and Germany to examine the impact of up to four generations collaborating in the workplace.
-To help dissect the findings, the Group has partnered with Australian social researcher Claire Madden, an expert in interpreting social trends and implications of generational change who recently completed her PhD exploring what motivates Gen Z in the workplace.
+This year's study, Mind the generational gap, surveyed 1,000 *knowledge workers across the UK to examine the impact of up to four generations collaborating in the workplace.
+To help dissect the findings, the Group has partnered with Dr. Eliza Filby, Historian of Generational Evolution.

-With 43% of Australian companies now employing three or more generations, the study delivers actionable insights for businesses on navigating the multigenerational workplace.
+With half of companies (55%) now employing three or more generations, the study delivers actionable insights for businesses on navigating the multigenerational workplace.
 This year's results reveal the pressing need for clear digital communication guidelines to support effective collaboration and workplace efficiency among diverse age groups.
 While highlighting areas of intergenerational friction, it also revealed large areas of mutual understanding and cooperation.

-Claire Madden says, "Gen Z workers place a high priority on relationships and value approachable leaders.
-Sure, they want the flexibility to work remotely, but they also want opportunities to build those important relationships that will help them as they progress their careers.
-I’m a big advocate for cross-generational mentoring because different generations have much to offer one another.
-This Mind the Generational Gap research reveals the opportunity for workers to build on one another’s strengths.
-This can be a strategic advantage for the organisation, but such rapport must be encouraged and supported with technology and tools, and with opportunities for face-to-face collaboration.”
+Dr. Eliza Filby says, "With an ageing workforce and up to four generations in today's workplace, managing and leveraging generational differences is essential for any forward-thinking business.
+Every age group has grown up with tech that feels native, from the gramophone to the telephone to Alexa.
+But it's also inevitable that every generation struggles with new technologies that can feel alien.
+Just watch Gen Alpha integrate ChatGPT into their homework and share AI-generated deepfakes, which means they will not trust anything—they'll have habits that make Gen Z feel old."

 A closer look at the intergenerational workplace

 AI: digital gift and generational rift: AI is the tech on everyone's lips, and the hype is real.
-AI is now the most used tool for one third [33%] of all workers.
-While Gen Z leads adoption at 39%, 13% of workers over 50 years old are leveraging AI platforms like ChatGPT and Claude more than any other tool.
-However, underlying this growing usage is deep concern - 70% worry AI may widen generational divides, and 73% believe it may accelerate Gen Z's workplace ascendancy.
+AI is now the most used tool for almost a quarter (22%) of all workers.
+While Gen Z leads adoption at 31%, 12% of workers over 50 years old are leveraging AI platforms like ChatGPT and Claude more than any other tool.
+However, underlying this growing usage is deep concern - 70% worry AI may widen generational divides, and 69% believe it may accelerate Gen Z's workplace ascendancy.

-Claire Madden says, "In a multi-generational workplace you’re working within the same organisational constructs, contributing to the same KPIs, sharing the same digital toolboxes.
-This should provide motivation for bridging generational gaps.
-Common ground should be identified and differences should be harnessed.
-Gen Z and their Millennial counterparts consider making a phone call a stressful situation, but screens are a social risk reducer behind which they are willing to innovate and show their creativity.
-Harnessed properly, this creativity has many workplace applications.
-Yes, older colleagues can help the younger generations develop corporate communication skills they may not use in their own social spheres, but they should also be open to different ways of working, communicating and using collaboration tools.”
+Dr. Eliza Filby says, "There are some timeless ways to bring us all together.
+For instance, while face-to-face interaction is a point of anxiety for many, and something we are doing less in a hybrid workplace, we all crave connection, and it can be the best way to alleviate intergenerational conflicts.
+Managing the multigenerational workforce is more crucial than ever as AI enters our lives and poses a greater risk of driving a technological wedge and dehumanising interactions between the generations."

 The human element prevails: Beneath perceived stereotypes labelling millennials as “lazy” and boomers as “bossy,” there’s a shared desire among all workers to be seen as individuals.
-A significant 82% oppose such categorisations, believing workplaces should stop supporting generational stereotypes.
-The study reveals 38% worry generational labels lead to damaging stereotypes, and 36% fear potential exclusion from being categorised by age.
-Older workers, in particular, express discomfort with age-based classification.
-According to the Mind the Generational Gap report, 60% of workers 65+ and 78% of those aged 55-64 say dividing generations is problematic.
-Ageism is a major concern, especially for more experienced employees.
+A significant 81% oppose such categorisations, believing workplaces should stop supporting generational stereotypes.
+The study reveals 48% worry generational labels lead to damaging stereotypes, and 41% fear potential exclusion from being categorised by age.
+Older workers, in particular, express discomfort with age-based classification - 72% of workers 65+ and 78% of those aged 55-64 say dividing generations is problematic.
+It’s evident that ageism is a major concern, especially for more experienced employees.

-Claire Madden says, "Different generations were raised in different social contexts.
-Generational groupings can be useful in providing an understanding of how social, technological and global events may have influenced the worldview of different cohorts.
-However, getting to know an individual’s capabilities and contribution means going beyond superficial, sweeping assumptions that cause communication barriers and make a workplace much less pleasant.
-Humans need to connect.
-Leaders that wish to facilitate strong work outcomes could explore some of the findings of this research within their own organisations and encourage connection rather than fall prey to stereotypes that divide."
+Dr. Eliza Filby says, "Often, we deploy stereotyping around age in a way we would never do around sexuality, gender or race.
+In this individualistic age, it is not surprising that we are starting to reject such a reductive approach.
+Instead, understanding and unpicking differences can generate a better workplace if we make an effort to comprehend each other's unique perspectives and understand someone born in a different time."

 Simon Haighton-Williams, CEO of The Adaptavist Group, calls for a strategic approach to digital etiquette, emphasising the importance of fostering environments that respect generational differences while promoting unity and collaboration.
 "The challenge for employers is threefold: to create a culture that values individual contributions, encourages cohesive teamwork, and respects generational diversity without resorting to stereotypes.
 This demands agile and enlightened leadership committed to bridging the digital divide," he states.